Pediatric Oncall

 Older children have growth failure, delayed puberty and subtle cognitive dysfunction.
 Systemic manifestations such as HIV cardiomyopathy, idiopathic thrombocytopenic purpura (ITP) are seen in older children and adolescents.

-Pediatric Oncall now on App Store
+Pediatric Oncall Book Store